Hypertrophy as defined by the English dictionary is: “the enlargement of an organ or tissue from the increase in size of its cells”.

 How to stimulate muscle hypertrophy

-Muscle hypertrophy is caused by adaptation to regular and progressive workloads that supersede the pre-existing capability of your muscle fibres.
-You literally have to force your muscles to grow.
-Muscle growth doesn’t just happen by its own accord; you have to work for it, and work hard for it.
+Muscle hypertrophy is caused by adaptation to regular and progressive workloads that supersede the pre-existing capability of your muscle fibers.

-Furthermore, you must also combine progressive overload training with adequate rest and a varied and balanced diet rich in quality proteins.
+Furthermore, progressive overload training must also be combined with adequate rest and a varied and balanced diet rich in quality proteins.

 What is progressive overload training?